-The Library has approximately 50,000 items in print, most of which you can check out.
+The Library has approximately 50,000 items in print and a growing ebooks collection.
 Select related digital resources are also included below, but be sure to check out our Database A-Z list to see all of the electronic databases available to you.

 |Legal & Legislative Books||